Understanding the Stages of Menopause: A Comprehensive Guide

 When going through menopause, a woman may experience a decreased desire to have sex.
 Lower estrogen levels can decrease the amount of libido.
 This is not the same for all women, and some women may not experience this at all.
 However, in general, a decreased sex drive can happen when a woman is no longer ovulating and no longer has monthly cycles.

-Menopause can be accompanied by weight gain and a shift in the shape of her body.
+Menopause may lead to weight gain and a shift in the shape of her body.
 A woman can gain tummy fat.

 Memory and Concentration Loss